Life before and after the cross

 FUNDAMENTAL DIFFERENCES BEFORE THE CROSS AND AFTER

 1. Before the cross, they prayed for the Holy Spirit to come, and begged that God should not take the Holy Spirit from them.
 After the cross, the Holy Spirit dwells in the believer forever.
-No need for believers in Christ to be waiting for the Holy Spirit to come again, he has already come and He will abide with the believer forever.
+No need for believers in Christ to be waiting for the Holy Spirit to come again, he has already come and He abides within the believer forever.

 2. Old Testament people were asked to confess and repent of their sin/sins BUT New Covenant believers have been called to confess Jesus and what he has already provided for them - Big difference!!!
 Jesus paid for ALL sin ( Past Present and future) more than 2000 years ago on our behalf, and all the people are required to do after the cross is to believe and receive forgiveness as a gift ( Acts 13:38-39).